Matthew Hay: Foresterhill

-Matthew Hay's role in Aberdeen's Slum Clearance
+Matthew Hay's role in Aberdeen's slum clearance

-Since the enactment of the Public Health (Scotland) Act 1867, local authorities had been empowered to appoint Medical Officers (the term 'Medical Officers of Health' came into use later) and to raise money by local rates for public health purposes.
+Since the enactment of the Public Health (Scotland) Act 1867 (30 & 31 Vict. c.
+101), local authorities had been empowered to appoint Medical Officers (the term 'Medical Officers of Health' came into use later) and to raise money by local rates for public health purposes.
 Glasgow, Edinburgh and Aberdeen were exceptionally represented by three pioneering Medical Officers: James Burn Russell, Henry Littlejohn and Matthew Hay.
 These men laboured tirelessly to improve the public health and housing of the cities where they worked.
 Russell, or ‘Glasgow’s Doctor’, is today perhaps the best known of the three, whilst Hay (in relation to housing improvement) is the least remembered.
 The fact that Hay is not remembered today should not detract from his valuable contribution to the development of public health and Aberdeen's programme of urban regeneration.
 Not only was he the originator of the Aberdeen Joint Hospitals scheme (a world first in the organisation of hospital care and medical teaching), but he was also a key figure in the working class housing improvement scheme adopted by Aberdeen Town Council in 1894.
 At the time of his death in 1932, Hay's national importance was in no doubt.
 In his obituary, he was described as ‘one of the best known medical men in the Kingdom’ who would be remembered in Aberdeen:

 Having served the city for 35 years, Hay was in a strong position to take the long view and he was eminently well qualified to assess the effectiveness of Aberdeen's response to the housing crisis.
 For example, in 1902, mid way into his term as Medical Officer, Hay presented a paper on the Glasgow Corporation Water and City Improvements Bill.
 In doing so, he spoke about the housing problem in Aberdeen where the city had closed slums down too rapidly without finding alternative accommodation for the displaced occupants.
 In his mind, the problem of homelessness had become so acute that the city had to re-open some slum properties.
 From 1850 onwards he argued that private enterprise had failed to deal with the city's chronic problem of overcrowded slums.
 He believed that private enterprise could not meet the housing needs of the poor because of their desire to make as much profit as possible.
 Additionally middle class landlords (who comprised the overwhelming majority of the city's renter class) tended to lease their properties to artisans rather than to the very poor because of the deleterious effect they feared the latter would have on those properties.
 In Hay's opinion, having cleared the slum properties, the private entrepreneur would not build to house the displaced occupants; he therefore believed that the Aberdeen Town Council should obtain the power to provide the accommodation to house the displaced population of the city.
 He was a vocal advocate of municipal intervention to solve the city's housing problem.